-Check out the video above or text below to learn how to be a more calm and happy mom.
+Check out how to be a more calm and happy mom.

 This post contains affiliate links.
-This means that I may receive a commission at no cost to you when you make a purchase.
+This means I may receive a commission at no cost to you when you purchase.

-Although this can be pretty annoying when you are already stress or anxious, there is so truth behind it.
+Although this can be pretty annoying when you are already stressed or anxious, there is so much truth behind it.

 Deep breathing is one of the best and easiest ways to lower stress.
-When you are breathing deeply and slowly, messages are being sent to your brain to calm down and relax.
+When you breathe deeply and slowly, messages are sent to your brain to calm down and relax.

-When you focus on your breathing you take your awareness away from what is annoying you and momentarily quiet your mind.
+When you focus on breathing, you take your awareness away from what annoys you and momentarily quiet your mind.

-In the video, I mentioned that I inhale for 3 seconds and then exhale for 3 seconds.
+In the episode, I mentioned inhaling for 3 seconds and then exhaling for 3 seconds.
 Then I worked up to inhaling for 5 seconds and exhaling for 5 seconds.

 Check out episode 19 with Esther to hear more about breathing to reduce stress.

 One day I was stressed.
 I called my mom to ask her what to do with my son because he was driving me crazy.

 After venting to her about what her perfect grandson was doing, I asked her, “how did you do this?”